fenggen2016/prodata/README.md

 # prodata
-An R package for retrieving protien sequence, counting select PTMs, and calculating the molecular weight.
+An R package for retrieving protien sequence, counting  PTMs, and calculating the molecular weight.
 This is currently focusing on mouse protiens but may be expanded later.
+The molecular weight is calculated use the effect of the experimentally verified PTMs.

 ## How to use